GenXProject/GenX.jl/docs/src/data_documentation.md

 There are two interfaces implemented for specifying the network topology itself: a matrix interface and a list interface.
 Only one choice is permitted in a given file.

-The list interface consists of a column for the lines start node and one for the line's end node.
+The list interface consists of a column for the lines start zone and one for the line's end zone.
 Here is a snippet of the Network.csv file for a map with three zones and two lines:
 ```
-Network_Lines, Start_Node, End_Node,
+Network_Lines, Start_Zone, End_Zone,
             1,          1,        2,
             2,          1,        3,
 ```